M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 Program Mission

-This programs seeks to prepare competent entry-level Clinical Mental Health Counselor with Art Therapy specialization in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, attending to the sustainment of the program guided by the CACREP and CAAHEP standards.
+This program seeks to prepare competent entry-level Clinical Mental Health Counselors with Art Therapy concentration in the cognitive (knowledge), psychomotor (skills), and affective (behavior/professional dispositions) learning domains, attending to the sustainment of the program guided by the CACREP and CAAHEP standards.
 Students participate in an active, inclusive learning environment where they foster meaning through the process of self-reflection, become scholar-practitioners, and generate new knowledge and methods.
 Students mature and develop competencies leading them through the transition from graduate student to a professional prepared to offer healing opportunities to members of society.

 Program Objectives

-The art therapy counseling programs operationalize its mission through the program goals and objectives.
+The counseling program with art therapy concentration operationalizes its mission through the program goals and objectives.
 The broad program goals are to attain and develop:

 - Sustainability plans for the learning community